rril/xsibackup/README.md

 	SMTP server port used for communication

+--smtp-sec

+	SMTP authentication scheme, set it =TLS (upper case) if needed, default is no encription.
+Not compatible with Gmail, maybe in a future version.
+Depends on the configuration of the e-mail server.

 --smtp-usr

 	SMTP username we will use in the plain text SMTP authentication.
 Please note